Commitment to Renewing Life

 Context

-In the Brazilian labor market, women occupy 13.6% of executive positions and represent 45% of the workforce in more precarious positions or functions without equal rights (ETHOS, 2016).
-Based on this definition, we decided to include in the target the positions of functional manager and above.
-At Suzano, we have the following ranks in their respective hierarchical order: Functional Manager, Executive Manager, Functional Director, Executive Director, and Chairperson.
+Women's participation in the Brazilian formal labor market has advanced, but they still occupy 27.4% of executive positions (ETHOS, 2024).
+We understand the importance of having more and more women in charge of decision-making in the company.
+Based on this definition, we decided to include the positions of functional manager and above in the target.
+At Suzano, we have the following ranks in their respective hierarchical order: Functional Manager, Executive Manager, Functional Director, Executive Director, and President.

-We believe that increasing the number of women in leadership positions promotes gender equity since we will have effective female participation in decision-making.
+We believe that increasing the number of women in leadership promotes gender equality since we will have effective female participation in decision-making.

 Informations